golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 ### Payloads

 The payloads part enumerates all the VM images or other runtime definitions that constitute components of your application.
-Each of the payload translates to a demand published on the Golem Network to which any providers eager to run them will respond.
+Each of the payloads translates to a demand published on the Golem Network to which any providers eager to run them will respond.

 As mentioned earlier, in case of the VM runtime, the payload may be an image hash or - if your image needs to access external URLs - a base64-encoded manifest.

 ### Nodes

 If the payloads could be said to describe the “what” of your app, the nodes part describes the “how”.
 Each entry translates to a service that’s deployed to a provider.
-Each service must, obviously specify the payload that it uses.
+Each service must obviously specify the payload that it uses.

 #### `init`